Posted on 11/20/2024 - 9:06 AM by Michael Barr, MD, MBA, MACP, FRCP

 Social Determinants of Health: Anticipating Needs

-Rebecca Jacobson, CEO of Astrada, highlighted the importance of AI in identifying and addressing social determinants of health (SDOH), including housing, food insecurity, and transportation barriers.
+Rebecca Jacobson, CEO of Astrata, highlighted the importance of AI in identifying and addressing social determinants of health (SDOH), including housing, food insecurity, and transportation barriers.
 AI’s ability to process vast amounts of unstructured data from different sources helps case managers anticipate and address these issues, suggest targeted interventions, and intervene earlier to increase the chance of success.

 Ethical Considerations: Ensuring Fair and Equitable AI Use